Gilead-BioStats/gsm.app/tests/testthat/_snaps/mod_ParticipantDomain_Server.md

-# mod_ParticipantDomain_Server sets things up from arguments
+# mod_ParticipantDomain_Server sets title and placeholder when no data is available

     Code
       output$details$html